Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 A flat-footed character can't make attacks of opportunity.

+### Inaction
-**Inaction:** Even if you can't take actions, you retain your initiative score for the duration of the encounter.
+Even if you can't take actions, you retain your initiative score for the duration of the encounter.

 ### Surprise